 “”technologies to decarbonize the pipeline can serve as a conduit to environmental organizations, thereby seeking to mitigate the opposition’s fervor against [gas] infrastructure expansion.”

 “[Power-to-gas is the] prime opportunity for utilities to continue using existing pipeline infrastructure, and expanding infrastructure.”American Gas Association (AGA), Sustainable Growth Committee Meeting, March 15-16,2018, Meeting Summary.

-In summary: Power-to-gas schemes do not, and can not, produce a carbon neutral fuel.
-However, when used as part of an energy storage system in concert with renewable electricity generation power-to-gas allows for a more optimal dispatch of renewable power within the electric grid.
+In summary: Power-to-gas schemes do not, can not, and will not produce a carbon neutral fuel for distribution by gas utilities.
+However, when used as part of an energy storage system in concert with renewable electricity generation power-to-gas allows for a more optimal dispatch of renewable power within a transmission-constrained electric grid.
 The use of power-to-gas to displace utility distributed natural gas should be discouraged in order to avoid reduction of both the “fervor against infrastructure expansion” and the efforts which are needed to reduce gas use.

 See also: The Futility of RNG